abdelrahman12gadallah/syntiment_analysis/README.md

 ## Workflow
 1. **Data Preparation**: Importing Data from Kaggle and viewing it.
-2. **EDA & Visualization**: Data distribution and insights using Matplotlib and Seaborn.
-3. **Data Cleaning & Preprocessing**: Removing stopwords, punctuation, and applying lemmatization.
+2. **Data Cleaning & Preprocessing**: Removing stopwords, punctuation, and applying lemmatization.
-4. **Building Model**:Training deep learning model to classify sentiment using LSTM.
+3. **Building Models**:Training models to classify sentiment using LSTM  ,GRU ,and CNN.
-5. **Interface**: Using Streamlit to build GUI.
+4. **Interface**: Using Streamlit to build GUI.

 ---